Azure/azure-rest-api-specs/specification/healthcareapis/resource-manager/readme.md

 ### Basic Information
-These are the global settings for the HANA on Azure API.
+These are the global settings for HealthcareApis service.

 ``` yaml
 title: HealthcareApisManagementClient